5 Reasons Why Your Child With Autism Needs to Be Out in PublicA. Stout

 3. “It helps the world adjust to my child.”

 By the same token, the world needs to be exposed to children with autism.
-Countless myths and stereotypes abound; some think that people with autism are heartless, cold-blooded killers (as the Oregon shooter was revealed to be on the autism spectrum).
+Countless myths and stereotypes abound; some think that people with autism are heartless and violent.
 The reality is, those with autism are much more likely to be bullied than bullies.
 Allowing children with autism to interact with the public allows people to see the truth.
 In addition, it enables society to embrace neurodiversity and accept those who see the world a bit differently.

 4. “It encourages spectrum-friendly events to take place.”